LayerXcom/safety-oracle/README.md

 `t = 2*q - n = 2*6 - 7 = 5`

-This means that up to 5-1=4 equivocation failures can be tolerated.
+This formula means that up to 5-1=4 equivocation failures can be tolerated.

 Then, suppose 4 validators (C,D,E,F) equivocate.